theeman05/SWEN-261-StudentUFund/README.md

 ## Prerequisites

-- Java 11=>17 (Make sure to have correct JAVA_HOME setup in your environment)
+- Java 11=>17
 - Maven
--  _add any other tech stack requirements_
+- Spring Framework
+- Angular
+- Maven

 ## How to run it